 Dental onlays are similar to inlays but the difference is that onlays are located in a different area of the tooth and treat larger areas.
 Inlays are located on the cusps while onlays are located on the biting surface and extend to one or more cusps.
-Onlays are usually made of materials such as gold, porcelain, and composite resin.
+Onlays are usually made of gold, porcelain, and composite resin.

 Benefits of inlays and onlays

 Inlays and onlays are durable as they are made from materials that are tough and hard-wearing.
 These materials can last for about 30 years

 Prevent the need for more dental treatment in the future